- Home

 Meetings

-The arts commission meets at 10:00 a.m. on the second Wednesday of every month.
+The Gig Harbor Arts Commission meets at 11:00 a.m. on the third Tuesday of every month.

 The City of Gig Harbor maintains minutes of the official proceedings in which city business is conducted.
 The recordings and action minutes are posted and available to the public as soon as possible.